IBMStreams/streamsx.cassandra/README.md

 Empty collections (maps, lists, sets) will automatically be written as nulls, no need to configure that.

 See [the gist](https://gist.github.com/ecurtin/2f0baf2d238dddbc461d3594ec3988e1) for examples of null value configuration for the sample application.

+If you do not wish to configure null values, you can refrain from specifying the null value znode name in SPL or specify it as `""`.